To build or repair a car, you

 existing function, and permits them

-to successfully compete for resource and control.
+to successfully compete for resource

 What we do know is that the